 The version tag will depend on when you’re reading this, but the one above is the correct one for PU35.
 We’ll need to update this file each time a new version of the nugets is published.

-And, to end with this part, we need to add the solution, the nuget.config and the packages.config files to TFVC.
+And, to end with this part, we need to add the solution, the nuget.config, and the packages.config files to TFVC.
 This is what I’ve done:

-You can see I’ve created a Build folder in the root of my DevOps project.
+You can see I’ve created a Build folder at the root of my DevOps project.
 That’s only my preference, but I like to only have code in my branches, even the projects are outside of the branches, I only want the code to move between merges and branches.
 Place the files and solution inside the Build folder (or wherever you decide).

 Now we need to create a new pipeline, you can just import this template from the newly created X++ (Dynamics 365) Samples and Tools Github project.
 After importing the template we’ll modify it a bit.
 Initially, it will look like this: